|Product||Adobe Experience Manager

 Adobe has the procedures and processes in place to enable collection, prioritization, and tracking of customer focused bug resolution and enhancement request development.
 The Adobe Marketing Cloud Support Portal is integrated with the Adobe Enhancement & Defect Tracking System.
 Customer questions are identified and resolved with Customer Care where possible.
 When escalated to R&D, all customer information is captured, and used for prioritization and reporting purposes.
 Priority is given in development to paid support and warrantee issues and paid customer enhancements.

-- Dispatcher 4.3.2 or later for the various web servers and platforms (download link)
+- Dispatcher 4.2.3 or newer for various web servers and platforms (download link)

 - Plug-in for Eclipse IDE (read more and download)